Proof of Concept in Rwanda

 4. BROADCASTING

-As no concerns arose from the evaluation (risk of backlash, for example), the content was aired on a community radio, and a mini-survey with listeners was conducted with listeners to rate the radio drama.
+As no concerns arose from the evaluation (risk of backlash, for example), the content was aired on a community radio, and a survey was conducted with listeners to measure audience and engagement.

 Promising results